MR223 - Master of Science (Geospatial Sciences)

 - the application of geospatial science methods and technologies.

-The Master of Science may be undertaken in project or thesis mode.
+The Master of Science may be undertaken in thesis with publications or thesis mode.
 Prospective candidates should discuss these modes of submission with their potential supervisor/s prior to application.Top of page

 Applicants for masters by research programs must have completed one of the following from a recognised higher education institution: